"SILVA" with a waist width exceeding 130mm is a hot topic | BLASTRACK

 The "BLASTRACK" category has expanded with the introduction of "SILVA."
 The broad outline of the category is as follows:

-.
-Freeride "STYLUS" is mainly for moguls and cruising
+Freeride "STYLUS" is perfect for moguls and cruising

-.
-Touring "BLAZER TOUR" and "BLAZER LIGHT" are lightweight, but offer riding performance that is unusual for touring models.
+. •Touring "BLAZER TOUR" and "BLAZER LIGHT" prioritize lightness while offering surprisingly high riding performance for a touring model.

-This new model, based on the powder-friendly "MASSIVE116," has a narrower waist for ease of handling in all conditions.
+A new model that takes the easy-to-handle "MASSIVE116" in powder and narrows the waist to make it easy to handle in all conditions.
 It's a versatile model that can be enjoyed in powder, freeriding, and park riding.

-All BLASTRACK models feature a shell-top construction with a natural wood core.
-The brand's distinctive feature is that each ski is designed to maximize the flexibility and responsiveness of wood.
+"BLASTRACK" features a shell-top construction with a natural wood core in all models.
+A key characteristic of the brand is that each ski is designed to maximize the flexibility and responsiveness inherent in wood.

-This is possible because the brand is a freeski brand from OGASAKA FACTORY, a long-established Japanese brand that celebrated its 100th anniversary in 2012.
-From ski development to manufacturing, the brand prides itself on its high-quality "Made in Japan" skis, with all processes carried out in its own factories and fields in Japan.
+This is possible because it is the freeski brand of OGASAKA FACTORY, a long-established Japanese brand that celebrated its 100th anniversary in 2012.
+From ski development to manufacturing, the brand primarily operates in its own factories and fields within Japan, boasting high-quality "Made in Japan" craftsmanship.